C. E. Clark homeschooled her child from kindergarten through high school. Public and private education is high in importance to Ms. Clark.

 Additional books are also available for grades 7 and 8.
 Further, books for preschool and kindergarten are also available.
 This book series is comprehensive and used by teachers in both public and private schools.
 There are also books are specific subjects such as math, language, history, and more.

-The Core Knowledge Foundation makes most of their materials available free of charge for non-commercial use.
+The Core Knowledge Foundation makes most of its materials available free of charge for non-commercial use.

-These Books Can Benefit All Students and All Parents Who Take an Active Part In Their Children's Education
+These Books Can Benefit All Students and Parents

 All of the books listed above are excellent sources for homeschooling parents who want to make as certain as possible that they are not leaving anything important out of their child’s education.
 Everyone wants his or her child to have a well-rounded education.